 Section 3: Strengths of Acids and Bases

-pH is a measure of the concentration of H+ ions in a solution or how acidic or basic it is.
+pH measures the concentration of H+ ions in a solution or how acidic or basic it is.
 A scale ranging from 0-14 is used to indicate the pH of a solution.
 The strength of the pH scale is determined by the concentration of hydrogen ions H+.
 The greater the concentration of H+, the lower the pH and the more acidic a solution is.
 Solutions with a pH lower than 7 are described as acidic, and the lower the value, the more acidic the solution is.
 Solutions with a pH greater than 7 are considered basic; the higher the pH, the more basic a solution is.
-A pH of exactly 7 indicates a neutral solution.
+A pH of precisely 7 indicates a neutral solution.

 - What is the difference between strength and concentration?